 Myth 2: You can just log in and go.

 Nope.
 Amazon has strict protocols.
-You’ll often receive equipment from them, follow specific log-in procedures, and need a secure, distraction-free work environment.
+You’ll often receive equipment from them, follow specific login procedures, and need a secure, distraction-free work environment.

 Myth 3: You can apply anytime and get hired easily.